JamieBoeing/unit-1-project/READ.md

 Make your changes and commit them: git commit -m 'Add some feature' Push to the branch: git push origin my-new-branch Submit a pull request.

+7. TO do
+add more to the game over all
+add a start button and intro screen add levels and score bonus the questions repeat sometimes so that needs to be updated